Oldman10000/veggie_visionaries/README.md

 ![loggedin-recipes](documentation/images/loggedin-recipes.jpg)
 As can be seen below, this recipe was not created by 'elvis', and therefore cannot be edited/deleted by this user.
 ![loggedin-recipes2](documentation/images/loggedin-recipes2.jpg)
-If the logged-in user is 'admin', then full control over edit/delete functions on this page
+If the logged-in user is 'admin', then full control over edit/delete functions on this page is provided.

 ### Recipe Page